-Is there really a “winter” on an island?
+Is there really a “winter” on the island?

 While we do get the occasional cold front, Galveston’s winter months are mild in temperature ranging from the upper 40s to the 60s and many locals are guilty of wearing their shorts year-round.
 And, what does this mean for you?
 It means this time of year is still a great time to visit and here’s why.